- Home

 Using medicines safely

-- Many pills for colds and flu, and other over-the-counter medicines, can be taken with pain medicines without any harmful effects.
-However, if they contain paracetamol or anti-inflammatories this counts towards your total daily intake, and you may need to take a lower dose of standalone pain medicine.
+Many cold and flu pills and other over-the-counter medicines contain paracetamol or anti-inflammatories.
+These ingredients count towards your total daily dose, and you may need to take a lower dose of the pain medicine.

-- Medicines for colds, menstrual (period) pain, headaches, and joint or muscle aches often contain a mixture of drugs, including aspirin.
-People receiving chemotherapy should avoid aspirin because it increases the risk of internal bleeding.
-Aspirin may also cause minor cuts to bleed a lot and take longer to stop bleeding (clot).
+Medicines for colds, menstrual (period) pain, headaches, and joint or muscle aches often contain a mixture of drugs, including aspirin.
+People receiving chemotherapy should check with their oncologist before taking aspirin as it increases the risk of internal bleeding.
+Aspirin may also cause minor cuts to bleed a lot and take longer to stop bleeding.

 The Therapeutic Goods Administration (TGA) collects information about medicines and medical devices that haven’t worked well.
 You can search the Database of Adverse Event Notifications (DAEN).